eimsp/eims-ejabberd/README.md

 ## Installation

 1. Create root dir of project (for example eims) and "git clone https://github.com/eimsp/eims-ejabberd.git" in that dir.
-2. Install erlang, ejabberd (to eims/ejabberd), install necessary additional 3rd-party modules for ejabberd (on admin discretion)
+2. Install erlang , ejabberd (to eims/ejabberd), install necessary additional 3rd-party modules for ejabberd (on admin discretion)
-3. Use yml-samples from ./eims/etc to configure ejabberd for your environment
+3. Use yml-sample (ejabberd.yml) from eims/eims-ejabberd/etc to configure ejabberd for your environment
-4. Run setup-dev.sh script to create symlinks and copy necessary files to ejabberd dir (./ejabberd).
+4. Run ./eims/eims-ejabberd/setup-dev.sh script to create symlinks and copy necessary files to ejabberd dir (./ejabberd).
-5. Register "chat" application in Integrated Service backend.
+5. Register "chat" application in the backend of Integrated Service.
 Possibly, chat application needs special permission to not show "allow/deny" dialog.
-6. Install Nginx, ./www is a dir for Nginx with Converse.js (see https://github.com/eimsp/docker-eims/-/blob/main/conf/eims.conf?ref_type=heads)
+6. Install Nginx with eims.conf (from eims/eims-ejabberd/etc) in dir /etc/nginx/conf.d, eims/eims-ejabberd/www is a dir for Nginx with Converse.js
+7. Create docker image using command "docker build --no-cache -t eims/psql:145" in dir ./eims-ejabberd.

-### Use ejabberd with Integrated Service locally
+### Use ejabberd with Integrated Service locally in development processes

-Create user for example "ejabberd" in system.
-Make hard-link to ./eims in dir ~/.ejabberd-modules/sources/ .
+Create user with uid=1000, gid=1000 in your system, then you can correct "Path" in ejabberd.yaml and copy sys.config to ejabberd/rel.

-You can setup ejabberd without installing in your system:
+You can set up ejabberd without installing in your system:

     ./configure --with-rebar=rebar3 --enable-pgsql
     make dev

-Make hard-link to (or copy) ./eims/www in dir ./ejabberd/eims/.
-Copy from ./eims/etc:
-script start-dev.sh to ejabberd dir (./ejabberd), ejabberd.yaml.development in ./ejabberd/conf/ejabberd.yaml and correct "Path" in ejabberd.yaml, sys.config to ./ejabberd/rel.

-Or use script./eims/setup-dev.sh and then you can correct "Path" in ejabberd.yaml.
+Start DBS:
+    Rename docker-compose-dev.yml to docker-compose.yml
+    docker-compose up -d

 Start application:

     ./ejabberd/start-dev.sh